vincent17890/vincent17890.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a PhD candidate in Marketing at the Haas School of Business, UC Berkeley.

-My research focuses on how language and memory shape consumer behavior, leveraging interdisciplinary methodologies including natural language processing, machine learning, and behavioral studies.
-So far I have explored questions such as: How can we measure the evolving consumer perception of brands when the descriptors themselves are also changing in meaning?
-How does similarity between source and targets affect consumer spending?
-Does false memory of product attributes affect consumer evaluation of products and other downstream decisions?

-Previously, I received my bachelor’s degree with a double major in Electrical Engineering and Mathematics from National Taiwan University.
+I am a PhD Candidate in Behavioral Marketing at Haas School of Business, UC Berkeley.​ Previously, I earned a B.S.E in Electrical Engineering and a B.S. in Mathematics from National Taiwan University.

+I study consumer cognition, focusing on knowledge and memory in dynamic environments, with applications in branding and financial decision-making.
+My research examines how brand meaning evolves over time, how similarity and categorization influence consumer spending, and how false memories and communication cues affect brand judgments.
+These projects are unified by a core interest in how consumers’ mental representations guide judgment and behavior.
+Drawing on my background in mathematics and natural language processing (NLP), I integrate behavioral experiments, NLP methods, and cognitive theory to investigate how subtle shifts in language, context, and memory systematically influence perception and decision-making.

 Get in touch at [vincentpmchen@berkeley.edu](mailto:vincentpmchen@berkeley.edu)